NOV 07, 2022

 Failing to address unprofessional behavior may promote similar behavior in other individuals and tarnishes the image of the profession.
 Addressing unprofessional behavior results in higher levels of personal satisfaction, creates better mentors for younger ophthalmologists, and improves patient safety and risk-management experiences.
 Attendees will learn about issues relating to professionalism and unprofessional behavior, i.e., how to identify and address unprofessional behavior, and what to do about these issues in their own communities.
 Every physician needs skills for addressing unprofessional/unethical behavior.

-present complex ideas about professionalism and unethical behavior in an accessible and relevant format.
+The Allan and Claire Jensen, MD Lecture in Professionalism and Ethics was created to present complex ideas about professionalism and ethical behavior in an accessible and relevant format.
 The selected lecturer will be a recognized ophthalmologist or member of the medical or bioethics community with demonstrated knowledge of ethical issues and professionalism.
 The lecture takes place at the Academy's Annual Meeting each year.

 The 8th Annual Jensen Ethics Lecture was presented at Academy 2022

 Professionalism and Accountability After Harm: Closing the Gap Between Principle and Practice